Doris Allen (politician): California State Assembly

 Based in Huntington Beach, She compiled a relatively conservative record with special attention to environmental protection for her coastal district.
-Republicans gained a one-vote majority in the House in 1995, threatening longtime Democratic Speaker Willie Brown's 15-year tenure.
+Republicans gained a one-vote majority in the Assembly after the 1994 election, threatening longtime Democratic Speaker Willie Brown's 15-year tenure.
 At first, Brown persuaded moderate Republican turned Independent Paul Horcher to keep him in power.

 Recall

 Meanwhile, Allen was running in a special election for the California State Senate.
 However, GOP party leaders endorsed fellow assemblyman Ross Johnson, who had moved into the district to run.
 Allen lost the election.
 When Horcher was recalled from office and replaced by a more loyal Republican, Speaker Brown convinced a still-angry Allen to vote with Democrats and become speaker herself.
 However, Brown continued to lead the legislative body as head of the Democratic Caucus.

 Allen's defection outraged her Republican colleagues, led by Curt Pringle, as well as her Republican constituents, who in November 1995 recalled her from office.
 Before her removal, Allen resigned as speaker and was succeeded by Brian Setencich.
 However, when Brown resigned his seat in the State Assembly to be sworn in as mayor of San Francisco, Setencich lost that vote, restoring the Republicans' majority electing Pringle as Speaker in January 1996.
 Setencich himself was defeated for reelection in that June's GOP primary.

 Following her recall, Allen eventually moved away from California, though she did make a final bid for her old seat in 1998.